Metaswitch/clearwater-readthedocs/docs/Backups.md

 -   Run through all the lines on Ellis that have an owner and verify that there is a private identity associated with the public identity stored in Ellis.
-If successful, it will verify that a digest exists in Homestead for that private identity.
+If successful, it will verify that a digest exists in Vellum for that private identity.
     If either of these checks fail, the line is considered lost and is removed from Ellis.
     If both checks pass, it will check that there is a valid IFC - if this is missing, it will be replaced with the default IFC.
--   Run through all the lines on Ellis without an owner and make sure there is no orphaned data in Homestead and Homer, i.e. deleting the simservs, IFC and digest for those lines.
+-   Run through all the lines on Ellis without an owner and make sure there is no orphaned data in Vellum, i.e. deleting the simservs, IFC and digest for those lines.

 ## Shared Configuration

-In addition to the data stored in Ellis, Homer, Homestead and Memento, a Clearwater deployment also has shared configuration that is [automatically shared between nodes](Automatic_Clustering_Config_Sharing.md).
+In addition to the data stored in Ellis and Vellum, a Clearwater deployment also has shared configuration that is [automatically shared between nodes](Automatic_Clustering_Config_Sharing.md).
 This is stored in a distributed database, and mirrored to files on the disk of each node.

 ### Backing Up